JoaquinLCalvo/From-Sensors-to-Farmers-A-Smart-Agriculture-Pipeline/README.md

    Inside Frontend : python run_api_server.py ; build the fastapi container and start the api server

 To run the PowerBI dashboard:
 Download PowerBI Desktop and open the file.
-The hidden tabs are not supposed to be considered.
+The hidden tabs are not to be considered as part of the delivery.

 To access the API Swagger Documentation